 SUNY developed a great resource that provides both on and off campus resources, depending upon your location.

-A student doesn’t have to request that the college take any action in order to receive support.
+A student doesn’t have to request that the university take any action in order to receive support.
 Options for support include:

 - No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary.